HSF/prmon/README.md

 style (stacked vs overlaid), as well as the format of the output image.
 Use `-h` for more information.

-## Developer
+## Feedback and Contributions

-We're very happy to get feedback on prmon.
-Please raise an [issue](https://github.com/HSF/prmon/issues) if you have a problem or a suggestion.
+We're very happy to get feedback on prmon as well as suggestions for future development.
+Please have a look at our [Contribution Guide](doc/CONTRIBUTING.md).

-Pull requests are very welcome.

 ### Profiling